kristoferek/todo-list-app/docs/index.md

 - Page loads in: **652ms**
 - JS memory heap: **9.2 - 17.2MB**

-The majority of loading time is done by JS scripting - over 50%, while rendering and painting take less then 10%.
+The majority of loading time is done by JS scripting - over *50%*, while rendering and painting take less then *10%*.

-Memory required by application to start is lower then 20MB which is more then suitable for majority of devices (even older ones).
+Memory required by application to start is lower then *20MB* which is more then suitable for majority of devices (even older ones).

-Loading testing results are available on below listed snapshots:
+Loading testing results are available on below:

 [![Overview](./img/loading_th.jpg)](./img/loading.jpg) | [![Performance](./img/loading_performance_th.jpg)](./img/loading_performance.jpg)
 ---|---